benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 Keep reading for more details about each web hosting.

-**I will keep updating this article as I discover new and interesting deals for PHP developers.**
+**I'll keep updating this article as I discover new and interesting deals for PHP developers.**

 ## What's the best web hosting for PHP developers?